mathewthe2/Game2Text/public/faq.md

 Q. How do I record system sound on Windows?
 -
-System audio is recorded on Windows through WASAPI and is supposed to work for all your devices.
+System audio is recorded on Windows through WASAPI and is supposed to work for all your audio devices.

 Windows booted through a VM or Bootcamp may not work.
 In that case install a [VAC (Virtual Audio Cable)](https://vb-audio.com/Cable/).